rancher/docs/content/rancher/v2.6/en/project-admin/_index.md

 To switch between projects, use the drop-down available in the navigation bar.
 Alternatively, you can switch between projects directly in the navigation bar.

-1. From the **Global** view, navigate to the project that you want to configure.
+1. In the upper left corner, click **☰ > Cluster Management**.

-1. Select **Projects/Namespaces** from the navigation bar.
+1. On the **Clusters** page, go to the cluster where you want to switch projects and click **Explore**.

-1. Select the link for the project that you want to open.
+1. In the top navigation bar, select the project that you want to open.